Spectral properties of generalized Paley graphs: Introduction

 The spectrum of few families of GP-graphs are known.
 The graphs $\G(1,q)$ and $\G(2,q)$ with $q\equiv 1\pmod 4$ are classic being the complete graphs $K_q$ and the classic Paley graphs $P(q)$, and hence with known spectra.
 The spectrum of $\G(k,q)$, for $k=3,4$, was computed in \cite{PV3} in the special case $k\mid \frac{q-1}{p-1}$, i.e.\@ in the case with integral spectrum (see Section \ref{sec:4}), where $q=p^m$ for some $m$.
 Also, in \cite{PV1} we computed the spectrum of a subfamily of semiprimitive GP-graphs, those of the form $\G(q^\ell+1, q^m)$ with $\frac{m}{(m,\ell)}$ even.

 If $\Gamma$ is an $n$-regular graph, then $n$ is the greatest eigenvalue of $\G$.
-A connected $n$-regular undirected graph is called \textit{Ramanujan} if $|\lambda| = n$ or $|\lambda| \le 2\sqrt{n-1}$ for any eigenvalue $\lambda$ of $\G$.
+A connected $n$-regular undirected graph is called \textit{Ramanujan} if

+for any eigenvalue $\lambda$ of $\G$.
 Ramanujan graphs are optimal expanders.
 For background on Ramanujan graphs and expanders see for instance the excellent surveys of Ram Murty \cite{Mur}, Hoory, Linial and Wigderson \cite{HLW} and Lubotzky \cite{Lub}.
+There are notions of Ramanujanicity for directed graphs (digraphs).
 It is both of theoretical and practical interest to obtain families of Ramanujan (di)graphs.